unytics/bigfunctions/site/content/getting_started/index.md

 <a href="../../assets/images/bookmarklet_use.gif"><img alt="install_bookmarklet" src="../../assets/images/bookmarklet_use.gif" style="border: var(--md-code-bg-color) solid 1rem; width: 100%; margin-top: 2rem;"></a>

-## 3. BigFunctions can take some time
+## ⌛ Be patient

 For instance `explore_table` can take several minutes to compute the statistics of the table.
 The reason is that it computes multiple queries for each column.

-## 4. Beware of BigQuery costs
+## 💰 Beware of BigQuery costs

 BigFunctions make BigQuery queries from your project so incur costs like any BigQuery query.
 For instance, `explore_table` function incurs a full-scan of your table.
 Consider creating smaller tables by sampling large ones if needed to use them with BigFunctions.

-## 5. We log BigFunctions executions
+## 📝 We log executions

-We log BigFunctions executions with: timestamp of execution, name of executed BigFunction and the user email who executed them.
+We log executions with: timestamp of execution, name of executed BigFunction and the user email who executed them.
 We may use these data to know about service usage, for troubleshooting and to send emails with news about the project.
 We will never share these emails to anyone.
 If this seem unfair to you please contact contact@unytics.io.

-## 6. BigFunctions are open
+## 😮 BigFunctions are open

 You can inspect the source code of any deployed SQL and js function at any time by pinning the `bigfunctions` project in BigQuery console and exploring routines.
 What's more you will find the github link to each BigFunction configuration file in the documentation.